 With the number of businesses in unique industries, how is it possible to generate new business leads and stand out among a sea of competitors?
-By integrating both outbound and inbound sales development representatives (SDRs) into your business growth strategy, you increase the opportunity to develop new partnerships and enhance your relationships with current customers.
+By integrating both business development representatives (BDRs) and sales development representatives (SDRs) into your business growth strategy, you increase the opportunity to develop new partnerships and enhance relationships with current customers.

-But wait—aren’t outbound and inbound SDRs the same thing?
+But wait—aren’t BDRs and SDRs the same thing?
 In short, they’re not the same even though the terms are commonly used interchangeably.
-While they may have some integrating responsibilities, outbound and inbound SDRs have different, yet equally important, responsibilities in the grand scheme of your lead generation strategy.
+While they may have some integrating responsibilities, BDRs and SDRs have different, yet equally important, responsibilities in the grand scheme of your lead generation strategy.

 Throughout this blog, we’ll cover the following topics:

 While the terms are often used interchangeably, BDR and SDR positions are very different.
 BDRs are responsible for finding new business opportunities or enhancing relationships with current customers.
 BDRs aim to generate more revenue through strategic partnerships, digital marketing efforts, and other business development activities that support growth.

 SDRs, on the other hand, identify and engage with prospects in the target market to pitch a company’s product or service.
 Sales development representatives prospect and bring qualified leads into the sales pipeline.
 Through the sales pipeline, they continuously work to convert leads into long-term customers.

 Confusing BDRs and SDRs can be troublesome because intertwining job descriptions could result in unfocused market penetration, unpredictable sales cycles, inaccurate revenue forecasts, and fluctuating processes.
 Making a clear distinction between BDRs and SDRs allows businesses to understand which sales processes may need to be adjusted.